Please wait - Uploading to Gaia GPS

-Water and water-crossings highlight Silver Creek Road which travels from the base of Owl Mountain eastward toward the Continental Divide at the edge of the Never Summer Wilderness Area.
+Water and water-crossings highlight Silver Creek Road, which travels from the base of Owl Mountain eastward toward the Continental Divide at the edge of the Never Summer Wilderness Area.
 The terrain is rugged, heavily forested, and wet, but the views of the peaks in the wilderness area make this trip a worthwhile adventure.
 Winter ends late and begins early in this part of the high country.
 The trail is often saturated from the late snow melt or the typical afternoon showers during the summer.
 Moose sightings are common in this part of the national forest.